 If you need something with a bit more oomph than your traditional business laptop, then check out our best workstations page.
+If you're not sold on a business laptop, read our general best laptops page which features many devices that could do for work.
 Looking for more specific recommendations?
 See our best Lenovo ThinkPad and best Dell Latitude and Precision laptops guides.

 Which business laptop is best?

-On the macOS side of things, the new 16-inch MacBook Pro is an excellent option for power users who run massive simulations or transfer large files.
-The large Retina screen can comfortably display multiple windows, and the Butterfly keyboard has been replaced by a more comfortable scissor-style keyboard.
-It might not help you in the office, but the six-speaker setup on the MacBook Pro is fantastic.
+On the macOS side of things, the new 13-inch MacBook Pro with M1 is an excellent option for power users who run massive simulations or transfer large files.
+The new M1 processor is a speed demon but also efficient enough to give the MacBook Pro an absurd 16 hours and 32 minutes of battery life.

-If you're an artist or designer who wants to use a stylus, we recommend the Microsoft Surface Pro 7 or the Lenovo ThinkPad X1 Yoga, which is essentially a convertible version of the X1 Carbon.
+If you're an artist or designer who wants to use a stylus, we recommend the Dell Latitude 7320 Detachable, Microsoft Surface Pro 7+ or the Lenovo ThinkPad X12 Detachable, which is essentially a tablet version of the X1 Carbon.
 True power users who need to crunch big data should opt for a workstation, like the excellent HP ZBook Studio x360 G5.
 For those on a budget, like small-business owners, the HP Pro C640 Chrome Enterprise is a straightforward, easy-to-use laptop or, if you need to run Windows 10, consider the ThinkPad X13 or HP EliteBook 840 G7.

 Lenovo didn't make many changes to our favorite business laptop but the new ThinkPad X1 Carbon now flaunts Intel 10th Gen CPUs.
 On top of delivering fast performance, you get long battery life (on the 1080p model) and two gorgeous, 1080p and 4K display options, all in an impossibly lightweight chassis (2.4 pounds).